getbubblenow/bubble-docs/api/message_localization.md

 Bubble's localized strings are grouped into a few different message bundles.

   * `pre_auth`: messages that may need to be displayed before a user session has begun.
 As such, the API call to retrieve these does not require a user session.
-  * `post_auth`: messages that would only be displayed for a logged-in user
+  * `post_auth`: messages that would only be displayed for a logged-in user.
+A valid session is required.
-  * `countries`: localized names of all countries in the world
+  * `countries`: localized names of all countries in the world.
+Does not require a session.
-  * `timezones`: localized names of all time zones in the world
+  * `timezones`: localized names of all time zones in the world.
+Does not require a session.
   * `app`: localized names for various app-specific messages.
 Each Bubble App contains its own localized messages.
 The `app` message bundle contains all messages for all apps for a given locale.
+A valid session is required.

 ### Retrieving a Message Bundle
 To retrieve a message bundle, use the API endpoint `messages/{locale}/{group}`.
 For example: